yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 ### 3.3 Monitor the storage status of NFT files in Crust Network
-NFT trading platform queries the storage status information of corresponding NFT files by integrating the following code.
+NFT exchange queries the storage status information of corresponding NFT files by integrating the following code.
 ```typescript
 /**
  * Get on-chain order information about files